How To Fight a Termination or Reduction of DSHS Public Assistance

 Olympia, WA 98504

-If you ask for a hearing by contacting OAH and you ask that your benefits continue pending your hearing, you should also call your local DSHS office and let them know that you requested a hearing and continued benefits.
+If you ask for a hearing by contacting OAH and you ask that your benefits continue pending your hearing, you should also call your local DSHS office and let them know you requested a hearing and continued benefits.
 If you do not, there may be a delay in your benefits.

 **If you get continued benefits and lose your hearing, DSHS can bill you for an overpayment of up to two months' worth of the continued benefits.